spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   The string is the x,y,z value of the cube spaxel that is being investigated.
 The  numbering starts counting at 0.
   To print information to the screeen about the x = 10, y = 20, z = 35 spaxel the parameter string value is '10 20 35'.

+.. _offsets:
+The offset file is an ASDF formated file : <https://asdf-standard.readthedocs.io/>`_ stands for "Advanced Scientific Data.
+For each input file in the spec3 assocation used to build the IFU cubes an ra and dec offset is provided.
+The offsets are in arc seconds.
+Below is an example of how to make an offset file.
+It is assumed the user has determined the offsets to apply for each file.
+The offsets are stored in a python dictionary, `offsets`.
+The items of this dictionary are `filenames`, `raoffset` and `decoffset`.
+The  cube_building code is expects this dictionary to hold the information for storing the file names and the associated ra and dec offsets.

+It is assumed there exists a list of files, ra and dec offsets that are feed to this routine.
+The ra and dec offsets provided in arcseconds.
+The cube_building code will apply the ra offsets after multiplying by the
+`num` is the number of files.

+import asdf
+offsets = {}
+offsets['filename'] = []
+offsets['raoffset'] = []
+offsets['decoffset'] = []
+for i in range(num):

+    offsets['filename'].append(file[i])
+    offsets['raoffset'].append(ra_center1[i])
+    offsets['decoffset'].append(dec_center1[i])

+af = asdf.AsdfFile({'offsets':offsets})
+af.write_to('offsets.asdf')

+The offset asdf filename can be any name, but it must have the `asdf` extension.